Lucky-ta/Lucky-ta/README.md

 ## 👋 Hello!
 Welcome to my Github profile.

-### My name is Lucas Maieski Marques and my nickname is Luckyta!
+### My name is Lucas Maieski Marques!

 ## About me

 I live in Porto Alegre, a Rio Grande do Sul city in Brazil.
-I'm a full-stack web developer and my main stacks are: ReactJs, NextJs, TS, JavaScript, StyledComponents, CSS, NodeJs and MySQL.
+I'm a full-stack developer and my main stacks are: ReactJs, NextJs, TS, JavaScript, StyledComponents, CSS, NodeJs and MySQL.
 I'm always looking for more knowledge and opportunities to learn with other peoples and projects.
 I'm a curious person, so I'm always looking to find out how things work, just making it work doesn't satisfy me.

 =================================================================================